 How Much Can I Get Paid to Go to School?

-The amount you can get paid to go to school varies between funding you’ve chosen to apply for.
+The amount you can get paid to go to school varies depending on the aid you’ve chosen to apply for.

 Scholarships and grants can give you as low as $1,000 to over $35,000 each year with an average of $5,000.

-The amount of cash students receive vary on a case to case basis.
+The amount of cash that students receive varies on a case-to-case basis.